Judicial system of Singapore: About the legal system

+The President of Singapore serves as the head of state but is not affiliated with any of the three branches of government.
+The President's approval is necessary at the final stage of the legislative process for passing laws.

+The Attorney-General's Chambers provides legal assistance to both the Executive, serving as the government's legal advisor, and the Legislature, acting as parliamentary drafters.
+The Attorney-General also holds the office of the Public Prosecutor, responsible for overseeing all public prosecutions in Singapore.
+In this role, the Attorney-General acts independently, without influence from any of the three branches of government.

 Perception

 Ranking

 In September 2008, a Political and Economic Risk Consultancy (PERC) survey reported Hong Kong and Singapore have the best judicial systems in Asia, with Indonesia and Vietnam the worst: Hong Kong's judicial system scored 1.45 on the scale (zero representing the best performance and 10 the worst); Singapore with a grade of 1.92, followed by Japan (3.50), South Korea (4.62), Taiwan (4.93), the Philippines (6.10), Malaysia (6.47), India (6.50), Thailand (7.00), China (7.25), Vietnam (8.10) and Indonesia (8.26).
 In 2010, the Rule of Law Index by the World Justice Project ranked Singapore number one for access to civil justice in the high-income countries group.
+In 2021, the Rule of Law Index ranked Singapore 17th out of 139 countries on rule of law.